MATTER and SHAPE 2026

 Jianze participated in this international design event for the second consecutive year, presenting the “Chinese Bamboo Research Project,” jointly initiated with Finnish designer Ville Kokkonen, in the pavilion at the Tuileries Garden.
-This year, Jianze's collaboration with intangible cultural heritage bamboo weaving master Hu Zhengren and intangible cultural heritage bamboo craft master Wang Ronglong was further deepened, with the newly created Zhú series of table lamps and floor lamps making their debut on-site.
-At the same time, the rattan bamboo system first exhibited last year has expanded into a more complete series, adding Stool, High Stool, and Basket, showcasing the infinite possibilities of Chinese bamboo in contemporary design.
+This year, Jianze deepened its collaboration with intangible cultural heritage bamboo weaving master Hu Zhengren and bamboo craft master Wang Ronglong.
+The newly created Zhú series of table and floor lamps made their debut on site.
+Additionally, the rattan bamboo system first exhibited last year was expanded into a more complete series, with the addition of a Stool, High Stool, and Basket, showcasing the infinite possibilities of Chinese bamboo in contemporary design.

-Jianzhe × Ville Kokkonen China Bamboo Research Project — Purple Bamboo Table Lamp
+Jianze × Ville Kokkonen, Chinese Bamboo Research Project — Purple Bamboo Table Lamp

-Since 2023, Jianze has been collaborating with Finnish designer Ville Kokkonen to launch a research project on Chinese bamboo.
-This research project aims to find Chinese bamboo suitable for handicraft production, with a particular focus on varieties that have unique appearances, high aesthetic value, and excellent structural performance.
-In the past two years of research, the team has worked with multiple experienced Chinese experts to deeply explore the potential applications of bamboo in contemporary design.
+Since 2023, Jianze has been collaborating with Finnish designer Ville Kokkonen on a research project focused on Chinese bamboo.
+The project aims to identify bamboo varieties suited for handicraft production, with particular attention to those that possess unique aesthetics, strong structural performance, and high ornamental value.
+Over the past three years, the team has worked with several experienced Chinese experts to explore the potential applications of bamboo in contemporary design.

-Ville Kokkonen is from Finland and is one of the influential contemporary industrial designers.
-He has served as the design director for the Finnish home brand Artek and has also been a furniture design professor at Aalto University in Finland.
-His collaborators span the fields of technology, home, and fashion, including well-known brands such as Nokia, Comme des Garçons, Issey Miyake, Knoll, Artek, and Iittala.
+Ville Kokkonen is one of Finland’s influential contemporary industrial designers.
+He has served as design director for the Finnish home brand Artek and as a professor of furniture design at Aalto University.
+His collaborators span the fields of technology, home furnishings, and fashion, including well-known brands such as Nokia, Comme des Garçons, Issey Miyake, Knoll, Artek, and Iittala.

-In discussions with bamboo art master Wang Ronglong, the team discovered solid bamboo—Zong Zhu—which differs from hollow bamboo.
-Beneath the surface of this bamboo is a distinct fiber core, providing entirely new possibilities for furniture making.
-Master woodworker Yin Hongqiang, drawing on the characteristics of Zong Zhu, used traditional techniques such as mortise and tenon joints to cleverly connect different parts, achieving the desired structural effects.
-In 2024, Janze collaborated with bamboo weaving master Hu Zhengren to explore a new combination of traditional Chinese bamboo weaving techniques and modern design.
+In discussions with bamboo craft master Wang Ronglong, the team discovered solid bamboo, known as Zong Zhu, which differs from hollow bamboo.
+Beneath its surface lies a distinct fiber core, offering entirely new possibilities for furniture making.
+Master woodworker Yin Hongqiang, drawing on the characteristics of Zong Zhu, used traditional techniques such as mortise and tenon joinery to connect different parts and achieve the desired structural effects.
+In 2024, Jianze collaborated with bamboo weaving master Hu Zhengren to explore a new fusion of traditional Chinese bamboo weaving techniques with modern design.

-These traditional crafts, rooted in millennia of wisdom, are being newly interpreted through contemporary craft language.
-The ongoing research results are gradually being released, offering innovative perspectives on the cultural value of bamboo and its future possibilities in the field of design.
+These traditional crafts, rooted in millennia of wisdom, are being reinterpreted through contemporary craft language.
+The ongoing research results are gradually being released, offering new perspectives on the cultural value of bamboo and its future possibilities in design.

 Comparison of the Zong Zhu before and after peeling and processing, fibers exposed on the cross-section